Developer Tools

 This new build system is stable and fully supported for use with Angular applications.
 You can migrate to the new build system with applications that use the browser builder.
 If using a custom builder, please refer to the documentation for that builder on possible migration options.

-IMPORTANT: The existing Webpack-based build system is still considered stable and fully supported.
+IMPORTANT: The existing webpack-based build system is still considered stable and fully supported.
 Applications can continue to use the browser builder and projects can opt-out of migrating during an update.

 For new applications